FROM MANOR TO COASTAL RESORT

 Famously, in 1894, the touring Australian Cricket team played on the purpose built cricket ground to the south west of the Manor House.
 Gilbert Sackville captained for the ‘Earl De La Warr’s XI’ during two, first-class level matches in the town.

-By 1896, Gilbert had converted Sackville House into the Sackville Hotel opened his new entertainment facility the Kursal and hosted an international Cycle tournament at the manor house.
+By 1896, Gilbert had converted Sackville House into the Sackville Hotel opened his new entertainment facility the Kursaal and hosted an international Cycle tournament at the manor house.
 With the westbound development struggling to take hold, the expansion and the opulence were funded by a piecemeal sell off of the remaining land, further dwindling the estate.
-1896 was also marked by the death of Reginald Sackville, and George inherited the title of 8th Earl De La Warr (having survived his brother who had died in a sailing accident in 1890).
+1896 was also marked by the death of Reginald Sackville, and Gilbert inherited the title of 8th Earl De La Warr (having survived his brother who had died in a sailing accident in 1890).

 To bolster his finances the new Earl backed a speculative venture headed by the famous entrepreneur and industrialist Ernest Terah Hooley.
 He used his position to get other earls to back the project.
 When the scheme fell apart in 1898, Ernest Terah Hooley was left bankrupt and Gilbert Sackville was forced to pay back various ‘sweeteners’ he had received from other investors and created a huge financial crisis for the couple.
-While they survived the crisis, the earl’s fortune would never fully recover and marked an end to the dominance the sackvilles had on the town.
+While they survived the crisis, the earl’s fortune would never fully recover and marked an end to the dominance the Sackvilles had on the town.

 After WWI, the Manor Barn was sold to Robert Leicester Harmsworth, ending the Sackvilles ownership of the oldest property in the Town.